Day 1. Arrive St Petersburg.

-Depending upon your arrival time your walking guide will meet you for a 3-hour introductory walking tour.
+Depending upon your arrival time your walking guide will meet you for a three-hour introductory walking tour.
 If your arrival does not suit an immediate start, then this will take place the next day.
 This tour will orientate you with regard to where you are staying, how to reach the main sightseeing area and the public transport system.

 Days 2-3.
 Remaining two days are free for optional sightseeing.

 St Petersburg is where modern Russia was born under the guidance of the Czar known as Peter the Great, and remained capital of the Russian empire up to the Soviet era.
 The city was established upon a swamp and is now rightly considered one of the gems of Europe.
 This is where you can see such grandiose palaces such as the Peterhof (summer palace), The Hermitage (winter palace) and the country estate and parkland of Catherine the Great – Catherine Palace.
 For history buffs there are many sites associated with the 1917 Revolution.

 Day 4.
 Self transfer to Moskovskiy Station to depart for Moscow by fast train – afternoon departure.
 Departures are frequent throughout the day.
 Upon arrival you are met and transferred to accommodation.
 Choice of homestay, hostel or budget hotel.